 Starting off your day with a healthy breakfast will do your body all sorts of favors, including reducing your risk of heart disease.

 To get started, think of a few simple changes you can make to your breakfast routine.
-Can you swap out sweetened, fruit-flavored yogurt for a homemade yogurt parfait?
+Can you swap out sweetened yogurt for a homemade yogurt parfait?
 Can you make your own oatmeal instead of using instant packages?
 What about building your own breakfast sandwich on whole-grain bread instead of picking one up at a drive-through fast food window?

 If you spend a little bit of time grocery shopping and preparing your food ahead of time, you can be ready to go on weekday mornings with options like overnight oats, veggie scrambles, and hard-boiled eggs that make healthy eating easy.